-There is a drop in session at The Cove every Tuesday, and you can also contact the hospice on 01726 65711 (Mount Edgcumbe) or 01736 759070 (St Julia’s) direct to arrange a specific one-to-one consultation.
+There is a drop in session at The Cove every third Tuesday, and you can also contact the hospice on 01726 65711 (Mount Edgcumbe) or 01736 759070 (St Julia’s) direct to arrange a specific one-to-one consultation.

 We run a free make-up workshop, called Look Good…Feel Better, on a monthly basis (alternating between The Cove and St Michael’s Hospital in Hayle).
 The sessions are run by trained beauty professionals who volunteer their time and expertise to help women combat the visible side effects of treatment, some of which can dramatically change their appearance and body image.

 These relaxed and friendly sessions (which are held in private in one of our lovely rooms) provide hints, tips, and even some free cosmetic samples, that will help you to look and feel better throughout your cancer journey.

 If you are interested in attending one of these sessions, please speak to one of the team during your visit to The Cove or ask your Clinical Nurse Specialist to refer you.